pyrddlgym-project/pyRDDLGym/docs/jax.rst

     controller = JaxOfflineController(planner, **train_args)
     controller.evaluate(env, verbose=True, render=True)

-Like the default planner, the line-search planner is compatible with both offline and online controllers, and both straight-line and deep reactive policy implementations.
+Like the default planner, the line-search planner is compatible with offline and online controllers, and straight-line plan and deep reactive policy.

 Automatically Tuning Hyper-Parameters
 -------------------

-The JAX planner requires many hyper-parameters, many of which can significantly affect performance. pyRDDLGym provides a Bayesian optimization algorithm for automatically tuning key hyper-parameters, with the following features:
+The JAX planner requires many hyper-parameters, a number of which can significantly affect performance. pyRDDLGym provides a Bayesian optimization algorithm for automatically tuning key hyper-parameters.
+It:

 * supports multi-processing by evaluating multiple hyper-parameter settings in parallel
 * leverages Bayesian optimization to perform more efficient search than random or grid search
 * supports straight-line planning and deep reactive policies

-Tuning of hyper-parameters can be done with only a slight modification of the previous codes:
+Tuning of hyper-parameters can be done with slight modification of the above codes:

 .. code-block:: python